IntroQG/site/source/lessons/L6/low-t-thermochron.rst

 Low-temperature thermochronology
 ================================

 Slides from the lecture on low-temperature thermochronology can be found below.
-As a reminder, the :ref:`slides on erosion, sedimentation, and heat transfer <../L4/advection-heat-transfer>` were presented in :ref:`Lesson 4 <../L4/overview>`.
+As a reminder, the :doc:`slides on erosion, sedimentation, and heat transfer <../L4/advection-heat-transfer>` were presented in :ref:`Lesson 4 <../L4/overview>`.

 .. admonition:: Lecture slides